IANA Stewardship Transition

 The RIPE NCC has been providing DNS root name service at k.root-servers.net since 1997.
 As the global Internet community considers changes to the NTIA oversight of key DNS functions, the RIPE NCC wishes to assure the Internet community that our commitment to providing this service and to coordinating appropriately with ICANN and the other root server operators will not be affected by the outcome of these discussions.

-- Update on IANA Oversight Discussions: ICG Meeting and IETF 90
+- Update on IANA Stewardship Discussions: ICG Meeting and IETF 90

 - ICANN 50: Talking IANA and Accountability

 More than 3,000 people gathered in London last week to participate in the largest ever ICANN meeting.
 Some of the key issues discussed included the evolution of IANA stewardship arrangements and ICANN's accountability to its many stakeholders.

 - IANA Oversight Transition Coordination Group: Hartmut Glaser Selected as ASO Representative

 Developing a single proposal for future oversight of the IANA functions will require the coordination of many different viewpoints from stakeholders around the world.
 To facilitate this process, a Coordination Group of 25 representatives from a range of interested stakeholder groups is currently being assembled.

 The RIPE community asks the RIPE NCC to work with the other RIRs to produce a common proposal for a legally binding agreement (such as a Service Level Agreement) between ICANN and the RIRs to replace the Internet number-related elements of the ICANN-NTIA agreement.

 This proposal should meet the requirements of the Request For Proposals (RFP) produced by the IANA Stewardship Transition Coordination Group (ICG).

 The proposal should bring the provisions of the agreement related to the services and service levels up-to-date with current requirements where necessary.